While personal branding has grown to become a common phenomenon particularly in the corporate world, it has also attracted a cluster of myths.

-A positive brand is not about being a braggart or self-centered individual.
+A positive brand is not about being a braggart or a self-centered individual.
 If anything, when you invest in a good brand, people around you also benefit.

-In a world where information about anyone can be obtained by a single click of the mouse button, one can only neglect personal branding at their own peril.
+In a world where information about anyone can be obtained by a single click of the mouse button, one can only neglect branding at their own peril.

 If done right, personal branding can turn out to be a fun-filled and invigorating undertaking.
 In its entirety, the entire process boils down to spending a few minutes every day to work on a brand.

 No matter how bad one’s personal brand is, there is always something that can be done to resuscitate it.
-This may involve consulting a professional – not to bury the truth but to reclaim a person’s authentic identify.
+This may involve consulting a professional – not to bury the truth but to reclaim a person’s authentic identity.

-While overdoing personal branding may qualify as self-promotion and bragging, the secret to doing it right lies with striking a balance.
+While overdoing branding may qualify as self-promotion and bragging, the secret to doing it right lies with striking a balance.
 This involves devising a balance between adding value and communicating the same.

 Personal branding is not another passing cloud.
 As it is commonly implied your brand resides in the hearts and minds of people who surround you.
-It is therefore less of a buzz word and more day-to-day reality.
+It is, therefore, less of a buzz word and more day-to-day reality.

-Divergently, personal branding is about progress and not perfection or likeability.
+Divergently, branding is about progress and not perfection or likeability.
 It is also about making baby-steps as one combines inspiration with perspiration.

 It is quite possible to change a personal brand.
 A good example of a person who successfully did this is Alfred Nobel.